enilsson18/IncompressibleFluidSimulation/README.md

 * "help" - Displays a list of all the commands.
 * "clear" - Clears the sim of all fluid density particles and or tracers.
 * "get fps" - Outputs the sim's current fps to the console.
+* "get res" - Outputs the resolution of the simulation.
 * "get dt" - Outputs the timestep of the simulation.
 * "get visc" - Outputs the viscosity of the fluid.
 * "get diff" - Outputs the diffusion of the fluid.